almossawi/badarguments/extras/content/posts/main/index.md

 This sort of fatalism is destructive.
 It can lead a young reader to actually believe that all young people are and always will be lazy.

-On August 11, 1945, a President responsible for dropping two atomic bombs that killed over 200,000 civilians writes
+On August 11, 1945, a President responsible for dropping two atomic bombs on a pair of cities, killing at least a third of the inhabitants of each, writes

 "The only language they seem to understand is the one we have been using to bombard them.
 When you have to deal with a beast **you have to treat him as a beast**.
 It is most regrettable but nevertheless true."

-_What are we supposed to do?_, is the sentiment.
+_What are we supposed to do?_, is the implicit sentiment.
 They are beasts, after all.
-And so the moral question of whether it is permissable to annihilate them is put to rest.
+And so the moral question of whether it is permissable to annihilate them is, a priori, put to rest.

 <!--
 **King and country**.
 Nations named after living individuals or families lead to a conflation between king and country.
 More specifically, between the relationship one has to one's place of birth and the relationship one has to the ruling class in that country.